How to Tour Nepal In 5 Days

 Recommend to carry a small foldable stroller if traveling with young kids, walking a lot and that too barefoot at few places wears them out making them cranky.

-Keep them hydrated and fed through out so that their energy levels are maintained and they get to enjoy the trip.
+Keep them hydrated and fed through out so that their energy levels are maintained and they get to enjoy your family trip.

 DON’T forget to carry snacks & fruits & drinks for kids!

-Better for everyone to take naps in car as and when possible, so avoid excess fatigue.
+Better for everyone to take naps in car as and when possible, so avoid excess fatigue and stress.

 Lot of Walking